ONEmCommunications/documents/docs/getting_started/python_run_local.md

 To register your application please open [ONEm Developer Portal]({{ links.portal }}) and register for a free account.

 Once that is done, you will have an option to create an app.
 Hit that button and place `http://5d283db8.ngrok.io` as the callback url.
+Use the value of `87654321` for the *token secret*.

 !!! success
     That is it.
 We can now access the application by placing a hashtag in front of the name.